FrancoisSuzeau/Solar-System/README.md

 + Adding gradient atenuation of how the atmosphere turn black when on the hidden face of a planete (not facing the sun) making a nice red/violet smooth sunrise for Earth and other color for other planetes
 + Changing how HDR effect work and values of light and ambient strenght in shaders

+### 28/11/2021
+Big refactoring session
++ Extract class : Renderdata used to pass many parameters
++ Now there is a planete renderer and texture are stick to ONE sphere
++ No more factory method for planete make easy to modify without taking care witch type of planete this is

 ## More in coming ...
 At the end, I will try to render planets and moons proceduraly.
 For now these objects are only textured with static view.
 I will also implements a clicking interactive window when you clik on a planet to show his orbital informations and others.